 Before you spend the money to have your drains cleaned, you can try drain treatment product, like BioClean.
 These products have natural enzymes that feed on the organic materials that are clogging your drains.
 We recommend you do not use a bottle of chemicals to get the drains flowing again, especially on a regular basis.

 If you constantly have issues with slow running drains, you may want to have them professionally cleaned, jetting is a great option.
 Once you have your drains cleaned, it is best to make sure and treat them with a natural enzymes that will keep your drains open and running smooth.

 Avoid putting greasy, oily things down the drain.
 These can collect on the walls of your drains over time and cause a blockage.

 A tub strainer is a great way to keep hair and other objects from going down the drain and causing a clog.

-Only send wait an toilet paper down the toilet.
+Only send water an toilet paper down the toilet.
 Don't flush wipes, hair, floss, paper towels, or feminine products down the drain.

 NOTE: Many clogs can be fixed with just a plunger.
 So be sure to have a couple around the house so you can try fixing it yourself.
 Just might save you a visit from a plumber or drain technician.